crowe32996/stock-market-buy-signals/README.md

 - **Variable name:** `run_producer`
 - **Type:** String (`true` or `false`)
-- **Default behavior:** Automatically set to `"true"`, where the DAG updates the messages produced by the Alpha Vantage API.
+- **Default behavior:** Automatically set to `"true"`, where the DAG updates the messages produced by Yahoo Finance.
-- The API request limit is 25 requests per day, so set it to `"false"` if testing/re-running other tasks for the second time in a day and beyond.

 - In the Airflow UI, go to **Admin > Variables**, and create a new variable:
   - Key: `run_producer`